lemonmade/quilt/documentation/features/builds/apps/static.md

 });
 ```

 When you turn on static builds, your built assets will be nested a little deeper — under `./build/public/assets`, instead of the usual `./build/assets`.
 This allows us to render all the HTML documents for your static application into `./build/public`, without having any other build artifacts getting in the way.
-For most deployment platforms, you’ll only need to tell them your build command (typically, `yarn build`) and point them at `./build/public` as your output directory,
+For most deployment platforms, you’ll only need to tell them your build command (typically, `yarn build`) and point them at `./build/public` as your output directory.

 All of Quilt’s features are designed to work great with static rendering.
 You can use the [HTML components and hooks](../../../html.md) to customize the `<head>` and other details of the HTML document, the [HTTP utilities](../../../http.md) to establish [404 pages and set other headers](#deeper-customizations-with-sewing-kit), and much more.
 Under the hood, Quilt’s static rendering uses the same approach that powers Quilt’s server-side rendering, so all of the [server-related utilities](../../../server-rendering.md) also just work when rendering your app statically.